rhiannonbar/GISC420/README.md

 ## Limitations of Methodology
 - We only tested our data using a LiDAR based DSM and we also only used one line segment.
-The
+The (?)
+-  We performed our viewshed analysis using a DEM rather than a DSM.
+A DSM includes above ground featuers such as buildings and vegetation.
+In an urban environment such as Wellington, above ground features are likely to exert a strong control on what is visible in a landscape.

 ## Challenges
 - The main challenge we found was developing a method that would allow us to automate the viewshed of each individual point